-- Accessibility: Is every space in the house accessible with a wheelchair?
+- Accessibility: Is every area in the house accessible with a wheelchair?
 Would the dimensions of each room be suitable for it to turn around and move freely?
-Is there any double height or dangerous element that needs to be signalled by floor texture?
+Is there any double height or dangerous element that needs to be signaled by floor texture?

 You should approach space planning knowing that there are different types of spatial decisions you can take to enhance your own architectural concept.
-Here are some space planning concepts derived from principles of design that might be helpful:
+Here are some basic concepts derived from principles of design that might be helpful:

-- Spatial relationships: these are established when we ask how the relationship between one space and another is or could be.
-Spatial relationships could be comprised of a smaller space into a bigger one, two spaces might be linked by a common third one, spaces might interlock or just be adjacent to each other.
+- Spatial relationships: these are established when we ask how the relationship between one area and another is or could be.
+Spatial relationships could be comprised of a smaller space into a bigger one, two zones might be linked by a common third one, and areas might interlock or just be adjacent to each other.

 - Spatial organisations: these refer to the way elements are distributed in space.
 When trying to establish main focuses, it’s helpful to think if the way to do it is by a centralised, linear, radial, cluster or grid solution.
 To choose which arrangement is better, you have to think about how the space planning factors play a role in the decision.